rnowling/rnowling.github.io/lab_members.md

 ### Andrew R. (Fall and Winter 2020-2021)
 Andrew analyzed differences between FAIRE peaks for versions 3 and 5 of the *Aedes* genome.

+### Matt A. (Summer 2019, Fall 2020 - Spring 2021)
+Matt worked with me during the summer of 2019 and is back for the 2020-2021 academic year.
+Matt is a junior in the [Computer Science](https://www.msoe.edu/academics/undergraduate-degrees/engineering/computer-science/) program at MSOE.
+Matt previously implemented a population genetics simulator and explored how different processes of molecular evolution present in PCA of SNP data.
+This year, Matt is working on automating parameter selection for the inversion detection using machine learning.